eastmaels/utopian.io/README.md

 Our sister project [utopian-io/api.utopian.io](https://github.com/utopian-io/api.utopian.io) provides the back-end APIs for Utopian.
 If you want to run Utopian locally, you **do need**  to run that project, though you may want to check it out!

 ## License
-GNU Public License v3.0
+GNU Public License v3.0.
+Copyright Utopian.io

 Original source code licensed under MIT License.
-Copyright Busy Utopian.io licensed under GNU Public License v3.0.
-Copyright Utopian.io
+Copyright Busy